 - Note: While anti-dilution provisions protect shareholders from loss of value in down rounds, this provision maintains the percentage of ownership.
-This is key, as percentage of ownership directly affects return at time of exit, voting rights, and protective provisions.
+This is key, as the percentage of ownership directly affects return at the time of exit, voting rights, and protective provisions.

 - Major Investor – Rights of first offer apply to holders of a certain amount or percentage of shares (“Major Investors”).

 - Percentage Requirements – Basically, the pro-rata calculation is based upon the total number of preferred shares, rather than all common and common equivalent shares oustanding.

 - Qualified Issuances – The preemptive rights do not kick in under certain circumstances.
 Generally, if the situation does not qualify as an issuance for purposes of anti-dilution protection, then it is not an issuance for purpose of preemptive rights.

 - Beyond Pro-Rate Rights – The investor may request the right to purchase an amount of shares in excess of their pro-rate ownership percentage.
 This may include purchasing the pro-rate percentage of shareholders who do not participate in the follow-on financing round.